-The Inscriptions Math Project is a four-year, $3 million project funded by the National Science Foundation (NSF).
+The Enhancing Middle Grades Students' Capacity to Develop and Communicate their Mathematical Understanding of Big Ideas Using Digital Inscriptional Resources ("Inscriptions") Math Project is a four-year, $3 million project funded by the National Science Foundation (NSF).
 The project explores how the use of digital inscriptional resources can improve middle school students’ mathematical understanding.
 Using a problem-centered math curriculum, a digital learning platform is being developed to assist these students in learning collaboratively.

 Research shows that conceptual understanding depends upon a student's capacity to represent knowledge and make sense of their inscriptions.
 These capacities noticeably develop in social settings where meanings of the work are publicly shared and negotiated.
 However, very little is known about how this type of learning is used in middle school mathematics.
 Learning more about how middle school students represent their knowledge through inscriptions will be of great benefit to researchers, teachers, and curriculum developers in designing more effective ways to support students in learning math.